sensboston/uploader/README.md

 ## Usage
 Open your web browser and navigate to https://yourserveraddress/uploader

-Enter your username and password to authenticate.
+Enter username and password, stored in **user.txt** to authenticate.

 Choose a file to upload and click the "Upload" button.